Tom Leboe … “Mr. Brewing” and much more

 Over 30 years, the couple has fostered 63 children, mostly special needs.
 It has been rewarding and heartbreaking but in the end “they were all a real blessing and a special gift from God,” he says.

-PWB’s former manager and mentor works three days a week at the brewery, sharing a lifetime of experience with the many long-term employees.
+PWB’s Plant Manager (he retires in September) and mentor shares a lifetime of experience with the many long-term employees.

 “We are good at what we do and we do it in the backyard of one of the finest communities in this province.
 Prince George embodies BC’s entrepreneurial spirit.
 It has forged its identity and purpose from raw material and human grit.
-It has been the home of brewing for 60 years and Kazuko Komatsu’s singular focus for more than 25 years.”
+It has been the home of brewing for 60 years.”

 At age 22, Tom was just passing through Prince George.
 "I took a brewery job on a whim.
 I started at the bottom back in 1969 and by 1991 I was the plant manager of Tartan Brewery which became Uncle Ben's and finally Pacific Western Brewery.
 What I thought was high speed back then is nothing compared to what it is now.
 Now the production line moves like a bullet producing 500 cans a minute.”